-ICHK believes that the secondary school experience should deliver both character and academic achievement in the same child.
+ICHK believes that the secondary school experience should help children achieve both character development and academic achievement.
 Our philosophy is grounded in the conviction that young people should be supported in developing their all-round characters, including but not confined to the academic dimension, so that they experience themselves as strong, confident, impassioned learners.

-We configure students' experience of school around the notion of an 'epistemic apprenticeship', which underscores the ways in which school provides guidance and role modelling for every aspect of students' performance - including the academic, social, emotional and values-driven dimensions of their lives.
+We design students' experience of school around the notion of an 'epistemic apprenticeship', which underscores the ways in which school provides guidance and role modelling for every aspect of students' performance - including the academic, social, emotional and values-driven dimensions of their lives.

-In Years 7-9 we offer an exciting and innovative curriculum aimed at preparing students for the IGCSE, BTEC, IB and Mastery Transcript in the senior school.
+In Years 7-9 we offer an exciting and innovative curriculum aimed at preparing students for those courses that they will encounter in the senior school, including IGCSE, BTEC, IB, ICHK Transcript and ASDAN.
 Learning is centred on emerging best practices, using insights and innovations from around the world.

-Our programme features a combination of established subjects including English, Mathematics and Science, along with our innovative Curriculum X, which encompasses everything we offer beyond the traditional curriculum.
+Our programme features a combination of established subjects including English, Mathematics, Science and Languages, along with our innovative Curriculum X, which encompasses everything we offer beyond the traditional curriculum.